 Unfortunately, you can’t track your loan’s progress through the online portal, but that particular service is expected to roll out soon.
-In the meantime, each borrower is assigned a loan officer that works one-on-one with him or her until closing.
-Some people see this is as a negative, but it adds a needed human element to what would otherwise be a stressful situation for most people.
+In the meantime, each borrower is assigned a loan officer that works one-on-one with them until closing.
+Some people see this as a negative, but it adds a needed human element to what would otherwise be a stressful situation for most people.

-When you buy or refinance your home, Connexus Credit Union will take up to $600 off of closing costs if the loan amount is $150,000 or more.
-Say your closing costs were approximately $5,000 for a $150,000 loan amount, you’d be saving 12% on closing.
+When you buy or refinance your home, Connexus Credit Union will take up to $600 off closing costs if the loan amount is $150,000 or more.
+So, for example, say your closing costs were approximately $5,000 for a $150,000 loan amount, you’d be saving 12% on closing.
 Just be sure to enter the promo code “SAVEONCLOSING” during the application process.

 Another notable feature is that Connexus Credit Union will consider alternative credit data if your financial history is limited.
-This is good for people who have low credit because they’ve never had to take out a loan.
+This is good for people with bad credit because they’ve never had to take out a loan.

-If credit bureaus factored in on-time payments on both monthly rent and utility bills, many people’s credit scores would be much higher.
+If credit bureaus factored in on-time monthly payments of rent and utility bills, many people’s credit scores would be much higher.
 Fortunately, CCU will take these types of factors into account when considering a loan application.

-Many people think that because Connexus Credit Union doesn’t offer government insured loans that it can’t be a major player in the lending world.
+Because Connexus Credit Union doesn’t offer government-insured options, many people think that it can’t be a major player in the lending world.
 This isn’t true.
-Take into account that CCU offers loans for poor credit and low down payments and it becomes obvious that CCU has maneuvered itself into an excellent position with informed borrowers.
+Considering that Connexus Credit Union offers loans for poor credit and low down payments, it becomes evident that CCU has maneuvered itself into an excellent position with informed borrowers.